JeromeBlanchet/House-Prices-Advanced-Regression-Techniques/README.md

 # Modelling House Prices

-This notebook is keeped empty, since I started to compete on that Competition at Kaggle
+This notebook is keeped empty, since I started to compete on that Competition at Kaggle on July 7 2017.